Site icon Our Breathing Planet

 Lime Butterfly Distribution, Habitat, and Ecology

-The Lime Butterfly evolved behavioral patterns common to members of its Family.
+The breathtaking Lime Butterfly evolved behavioral patterns common to many members of its Family.
 It usually rests with its wings spread wide.
 It also rarely flies more than 3.3 ft (1 m) above the ground.
 During the heat of the day, however, it spends much of its time resting on damp areas.

 The female lays her eggs singly, usually on the top of a leaf.
-The larvae later feed on a number of local plant species.
-Both these and the adults fall prey to many predators, such as spiders and birds.
+The larvae later feed voraciously on a number of local plant species.
+Both these and the adults often fall prey to many predators, such as spiders and birds.
 It has the shortest lifespan among its kind, with adults living only 4-7 days.

 Species Sharing Its Range